After surgery and returning to work

 You can return to work as soon as you feel ready.

-If you return to work before the expiry date on your medical certificate, then you must let the Ministry of Health know as soon as possible so compensation payments stop.
-You may have to pay money back if you are overpaid by the Ministry.
+If you return to work before the expiry date on your medical certificate, you must let us know as soon as possible so compensation payments stop.
+You may have to pay money back if you are overpaid by us.

-If you are not ready to return to work and your medical certificate is due to expire, contact your donor liaison coordinator or your medical professional as soon as possible to discuss getting an extension.
-Don’t wait until the day before you’re due back at work.
+If you are not ready to return to work and your medical certificate is due to expire, contact your donor liaison coordinator or your healthcare provider as soon as possible to discuss getting an extension.
+Do not wait until the day before you are due back at work.

-You will be issued with a new medical certificate which you must send as soon as possible to the Ministry of Health.
+You will be issued with a new medical certificate which you must send to us as soon as possible.
 Your medical certificate must be current for payments to continue.

-Return your medical certificate to the Ministry of Health:
+Return your medical certificate to us by email or post.

 Live Organ Donor Compensation